Nesse Galperin Godin

 Born: 1928, Siauliai, Lithuania

-Describes seeing her reflection in a mirror upon liberation [Interview: 1995]
+Describes her appearance at liberation [Interview: 1995]

 Nesse's family had a dairy business.
 The Germans occupied Lithuania in 1941 and established a ghetto in Siauliai.
 Nesse lived in the ghetto until 1943 when she was old enough to work.
 In 1944 Nesse, her mother, and a brother were deported to the Stutthof camp near Danzig.
 Nesse worked in several Stutthof subcamps until January 1945, when the inmates were put on a death march.
 She was liberated by the Soviets in March.
 Nesse, her mother, and two brothers survived, and she arrived in the United States in 1950.